pbkhrv/proj-sh/README.md

 # Other tricks

 If you are bent on keeping project directories grouped for whatever reason, you can make copies of the `proj` function with different names.
 Call them `work` and `fun`, for instance.
-Or give them names that correspond to names of your clients, and change the rood directories accordingly.
+Or give them names that correspond to names of your clients, and change the root directories accordingly.

 # Now what?